|Region||Co. Dublin - County|

 |Uploaded by||Rónán Murray|

-This fine symphonic organ was built by George Benson of Dublin and Manchester in 1896 and inaugurated by W.G.
+This fine symphonic organ, replacing a large two-manual John White instrument of 1872, was built by George Benson of Dublin and Manchester in 1896 and inaugurated by W.G.
 Price, Belfast City Organist, in January 1897.

-Compasses are 58 notes for the manuals and 30 notes for the pedal.
+Compasses are 58 notes for the manuals (though the replacement console, while reusing the original stop knobs, has claviers of 61 notes) and 30 notes for the pedal.

 The organ is played at the 11.30 Mass on Sundays and at several concerts throughout the year.